ReneTode/My-AppDaemon/AppDaemon_for_Beginner/Part_4(YAML_and JSON_lists_in_appdaemon).md

 ```
 test_app:
   module: test # refers to test.py
-  class: test # thats where the app lives
+  class: your_class_name # thats where the app lives
   entities:
     - sensor.a
     - sensor.b